 Some delays were encountered at the start of this project when PSE&G power lines were found to be too close to the scaffolding that the workers would be using for the window installation; the power lines were moved and the replacement process is underway.
 Replacement of basement windows has been completed.

 To ensure the safety of patrons and staff, as well as the cost-effectiveness of the project, some departments will be closed on a rotating basis.
 The third floor, including the New Jersey Room, is currently closed.
-The current estimate for completion of the window restoration is December 2017.
+The current estimate for completion of the window restoration is Spring 2018.

 REFERENCE DEPARTMENT RENOVATION

 The Reference Department will be completely renovated, with new lighting and electrical wiring, as well as new library furniture.
 Electric power and data conduits will be extended to the reading tables for patron use.
 The original oak reading tables themselves will be restored.
 Asbestos abatement in this space was completed earlier this year.

 The contract for this project has been awarded; construction is underway.

 The penthouse structures, ornamental copper cresting, and shingles on the Library’s roof will be restored, and the roofing systems and storm drainage will be replaced.
 The restoration of the roof is necessary for the long-term structural integrity of the building, to provide additional ventilation to the fourth floor by bringing the clerestory windows back into use, and to preserve the historic character of the roof’s unique architectural details.
 When asbestos abatement was completed and more spaces became accessible for review and assessment, additional roof work was found to be necessary, including masonry repair and replacement of some drain pipes.